geoff-m/worker-pool/README.md

 First, when `wait` is called on a task that has not yet started, WorkerPool will use the calling thread to execute the task.
 This makes the "waiting" thread do something useful instead of just blocking.
-You can opt out of this behavior by passing `false` for `allowWorkOffPoolThreads` in the WorkerPool constructor.

 Second, when `wait` is called on a task that is already in progress, the calling thread has no choice but to simply wait for it to finish.